humanapp/user-interface-base/README.md

 ```

 Then open the folder in VS Code.
 Use the MakeCode icon in the activity bar to
-open the MakeCode Asset Explorer.
-From there you can install project
+open the MakeCode Action Palette.
+From there you can start the MakeCode simulator, install project
-dependencies, add extensions by GitHub URL, start the MakeCode simulator, and
+dependencies, add extensions by GitHub URL, and
 build for hardware.

 To add micro:bit apps UI to an existing local project, run this from the project